nest/nestml/README.md

 # NESTML: The NEST Modelling Language

 NESTML is a domain-specific language that supports the specification of neuron models in a precise and concise syntax, based on the syntax of Python.
-Model equations can either be given as a simple string of mathematical notation or as an algorithm written in the built-in procedural language.
+Model equations can either be given as a simple string in mathematical notation or as an algorithm written in the built-in procedural language.
 The equations are analyzed by the associated toolchain, written in Python, to compute an exact solution if possible or use an appropriate numeric solver otherwise.

 <p align="center"><img width="215" height="66" src="doc/nestml-logo/nestml-logo.png"></p>

 For an in-depth introduction to the underlying modeling language NESTML, please refer to the [NESTML language documentation](doc/nestml_language.md).

-For those interested in the implementation of PyNESTML or the general structure of a DSL-processing toolchain, please refer to the [PyNESTML documentation](doc/pynestml/index.md).
+For those interested in contibuting to development of the language, please refer to the [PyNESTML toolchain documentation](doc/pynestml/index.md) for a description of the model processing, validation and code generation pipeline.

 ## Directory structure